theatrebuilding/fiveminutesago/README.md

 - **Status**: Functional, but with a limitation.
 - **Issue**: The broadcast is interrupted for a couple seconds when a device is added or removed from the available streams.
   - **Potential Fix**: Ideally, this issue should be resolved within the Python code itself (maybe using pipes?).
 However, a workaround could be using JavaScript on the "Crying by the Sea" page to automatically restart the stream if the stream is dropped.
+- **Uncertainty**: What happens when more than 3-4 streams are added at once?
+There have been issues with this which I hope have been fixed but I have not been able to test it by myself.
+We need to log on all of us at once to see what happens.
+We need to agree on a time to do this as it will require someone to monitor the live-log on the server to check for errors.

 ### `audio_stream_recorder.py`
 - **Status**: Should be working, but needs verification.